dzonekl/e4mf/README.md

 I wanted to learn e4, and decided it would be fun to create e4mf

 Perhaps cool if some of this works ends-up in the official releases of EMF.
+Including the generation of a working RCP editor based on e4 for any arbitrary EMF model.

 How this work?
 --------------

-Clone the repo, and imported into your Eclipse (4.3) IDE Workspace.
+Clone the repo, and import the projects in the *bundles* folder into your Eclipse (4.3) IDE Workspace.

-Open the file:
+- Open the .product file

 /org.eclipse.emf.examples.library.e4editor/org.eclipse.emf.examples.library.e4editor.product

-- Check the product dependencies.
+- Check the product dependencies
+.
 - Launch the product

-This will open the E4mf editor.
+This will open the E4mf editor for the Extended Library Model. .

 What's in the gitbox?